abhimanyurajeesh/BuzzHub/README.md

 Simple multiplayer buzzer system.

 [BuzzHub.App](https://web.abhimanyurajeesh.buzz/)

-The web App is locally hosted so might not be available all the time
+(The web App is locally hosted so might not be available all the time.)

 ### Development